 On the other hand, to sell your business and split the proceeds, you will first need to determine its overall value, how much your respective shares are worth, and a reasonable sale price.
 This may entail the necessity of your hiring a professional business valuator whose fees likely will be substantial.

-If only one of you wants to sell and the other wishes to continue owning and operating the business, your best option may be to have the staying spouse buy out the leaving spouse’s business share.
+If only one of you wants to sell and the other wishes to continue owning and operating the business, one option is to have the staying spouse buy out the leaving spouse’s business share.
 Again, you will need to calculate your business’s overall value and the value of each spouse’s share.
 After doing this, the staying spouse must determine how (s)he will pay the leaving spouse.
 In most circumstances (s)he will need to do this in one of the following three ways:

 - Give the leaving spouse nonbusiness marital assets equal to the value of his or her business share